-Final essay to be electronically submitted via Turnitin.
+Submission: Final essay to be electronically submitted via Turnitin.

 NB: In your final essay, DO NOT write on the same topic as your tutorial presentation.
+If you reproduce in your final essay the same topic as your tutorial presentation you will risk failure.